jakedent/seo-bot/README.md

 7. Returns read and write bytes generated after each switch.

 # Future updates
 1) Crawling the target URL pages as each Tor identity.

 # OLD Script is oldseobot.py
-See https://jacobdent.com/blog/search-engine-optimisation-bot for information on how the bot works.
-- Note, the blog post above contains instsructions meant only for the old version of the seobot now called, oldseobot.py.